aszymik/deep-starr/README.md

 python compare_keras_and_pytorch/compare_keras_to_pytorch.py
 ```

-This will compute correlation and output comparison plots between the two model types.
+This will compute output comparison plots between the two models.

 ---